prasanna8248/python-final-project/README.md

 4 Type(Supervised, unsupervised, reinforcement, semi-supervised learning)

-This is the file which consist of dataset and there are various differnt algorithms used for training of our model which are as follows:
+This is the file which consist of dataset and there are various different algorithms used for training of our model which are as follows:

 Naive bayes
 Support vector machine